Ultimate-69/folder-organizer/README.md

 A python folder organizer that organizes all files into folders based on the file's extension.
 Made this to organize my downloads folder which was extremely unorganized.

-Added TKinter GUI support later (extremely basic because I have never used TKinter before)
+Added TKinter GUI support (extremely basic because I have never used TKinter before)

 Usage Example: